modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 To see all the benchmarks, head over to [https://tangram.dev/benchmarks](https://tangram.dev/benchmarks).

-If you are interested in reading the code, it is available on [GitHub](https://github.com/tangramdotdev/tangram).
-Head over and give us a star if you like our project!
+If you are interested in reading the code or giving us a star, the project is available on [GitHub](https://github.com/tangramdotdev/tangram).